-- 1. Identify and apply all terminology related to design elements and principles. - 2.
-Identify and recognize various color systems and theories, including Prang, Albers, Munsell, Itten and Otswold. - 3.
-Demonstrate and apply psychological and physiological characteristics of color theory. - 4.
-Differentiate significant cultural, geographic, economic, and political factors which influence the use color in design. - 5.
+- 1. Identify and interpret all terminology related to design elements and principles. - 2.
+Identify and interpret various color systems and theories, including Prang, Albers, Munsell, Itten and Otswold. - 3.
+Demonstrate and apply psychological and physiological characteristics of design elements and principles. - 4.
+Differentiate significant culture, geographic, economic, and political factors which influence the use of color in design. - 5.
 Develop communication skills in the presentation of design ideas in written, oral and visual forms. - 6.
-Demonstrate craftsmanship and technical skill in the accurate manipulation of a variety of selected art materials, equipment, media, and tools used in the preparation of professional quality design presentations.. - 7.
+Demonstrate craftsmanship and technical skill in the accurate manipulation of a variety of selected art materials, equipment, media, and tools used in the preparation of professional quality design presentations. - 7.
 Translate art principles and design elements through skills and techniques in the design process. - 8.
-Present, discuss, critique and evaluate individual and group twodimensional design work. - 9.
-Compile, through active participation in class, a portfolio of designs.
+Compile, through active participation in class, a portfolio of designs. - 9.
+Present, discuss, critique and evaluate individual and group twodimensional design work.